-On enrolment each resident student is required to make a deposit of \$15.00 as caution money to cover damage done to furniture, etc. This amount less deductions will remain a credit on the books until the student graduates or leaves, when the balance will be returned by cheque, usually during June.
-No refund in whole or in part will be made before that month.
+On enrolment each resident student is required to make a deposit of fifteen dollars as caution money to cover damage done to furniture, etc. This amount less deductions will remain a credit on the books until the student graduates or leaves, when the balance will be returned by cheque.
+No refund in whole or in part will be made before this.

-Each year a student, on returning, is expected to settle for the previous year's deductions so that his credit may be maintained at \$15.00.
+Each year a student, on returning, is expected to settle for the previous year's deductions so that his credit may be maintained at fifteen dollars.